-- 3 Create a contract for the method. - 3a Click Devices > Identity Servers > Edit > Local > Contracts > New. - 3b In URI, specify a unique path value that identifies the contract.
+- 3 Create a contract for the method. - 3a On the Home page, click Identity Servers > [cluster name] > Authentication > Contracts > Plus icon. - 3b In URI, specify a unique path value that identifies the contract.
 You can use URI to identify this contract for external providers.
-For example, specify /nam/AAgenericcontract or /mycompany/name/password/form. - 3c In Methods, add the Advanced Authentication method created in the preceding step. - 3d Click Apply > OK. - 3e Update Identity Server.
+For example, specify /nam/AAgenericcontract or /mycompany/ name/password/form. - 3c In Methods, add the Advanced Authentication method created in the preceding step. - 3d Click Save. - 3e Update Identity Server Cluster.

 NOTE: For a seamless Identity Server redirection, configure a Custom Response Header and add Advanced Authentication as an allowed source.
-For more information, see "Configuring the Custom Response Header for an Identity Server Cluster" in the NetIQ Access Manager 5.0 Administration Guide and TID.
+For more information, see "Configuring a Custom Response Header for an Identity Server Cluster" in the NetIQ Access Manager 24.2 (v5.1) Administration Guide and TID.